valbuquerque/go-build/README.md

 # go-build
-Basic example to build a go docker image.
+Basic example to build a go docker image, with image optimization.